Histoplasma capsulatum, a dimorphic fungus that grows as a mold in soil and as a yeast in animal and human hosts.

 Distributed worldwide, except in Antarctica, but most often associated with river valleys.
-Activities such as spelunking, mining, construction, excavation, demolition, roofing, chimney cleaning, farming, gardening, and installing heating and air-conditioning systems are associated with histoplasmosis.
-Activities that expose people to areas where bats live and birds roost also increase risk.
+Activities that expose people to soil disruption or areas where bats live and birds roost, such as construction, excavation, demolition, farming, gardening, and caving, can increase risk of histoplasmosis.
 Outbreaks have been reported associated with travel to many countries in Central and South America, most often associated with visiting caves.

 Incubation period is typically 3–17 days for acute disease.
 Ninety percent of infections are asymptomatic or result in a mild influenzalike illness.
 Some infections may cause acute pulmonary histoplasmosis, manifested by high fever, headache, nonproductive cough, chills, weakness, pleuritic chest pain, and fatigue.
 Most people spontaneously recover 2–3 weeks after onset of symptoms, although fatigue may persist longer.
+High-dose exposure can lead to severe pulmonary disease.
 Dissemination, especially to the gastrointestinal tract and central nervous system, can occur in people who are immunocompromised.

 Treatment is not usually indicated for immunocompetent people with acute, localized pulmonary infection.
 People with more extensive disease or persistent symptoms beyond 1 month are generally treated with an azole drug, such as itraconazole, for mild to moderate illness or amphotericin B for severe infection.

 People at increased risk for severe disease should avoid high-risk areas, such as bat-inhabited caves.